WDI-SEA/react-development-course-materials/Additional Resources/Review Guides/es6-and-intermediate-react-review-guide.md

     - Your component to be stateful (That is, if you need the ability to use `setState()` to respond to changes).
     - Life-cycle methods (if you need to do something when the component mounts, receives props, or unmounts).
     - A `ref` (that is, a reference to the DOM element rendered by the component).
-  * And, only if you _don't_ need any of those things:
+  * Only use a functional component if you _don't_ need any of those things.
-    - Use a functional component.

 ### Key Code Snippets: `const`

 - `const` and `let` are new keywords for declaring variables.
 - `const` can't be reassigned.
   - However, this does _not_ mean that a `const` is immutable.
   - JavaScript assigns by reference.
-  - This means that a variable can't be reassigned entirely, but we *can* change a property of an object or add an item to an array.
+This means that a variable can't be reassigned entirely, but we *can* change a property of an object or add an item to an array.

 Using `const`, this is **not** correct or doable — **it will throw an error, because a `const` variable cannot be reassigned.**
 ```js